-- Commercial Aviation (Aeroplanes, Ballons, Helicopters) - General Aviation (Aeroplanes, Ballons, Sailplanes, Helicopters) - Air Navigation Services (ANS) - Approved Training Organisations - Aerodromes - Maintenance, Production and Design Organisations
+- Commercial Aviation (Aeroplanes, Balloons, Helicopters) - General Aviation (Aeroplanes, Balloons, Sailplanes, Helicopters) - Air Navigation Services (ANS) - Approved Training Organisations - Aerodromes and ground handling operations - Maintenance, Production and Design Organisations

 To ensure safe operations, a systematic approach to safety is essential.
 ICAO Annex 19 Safety Management, which has been implemented by EASA at the European level for all aviation domains, has been developed to provide guidance on managing safety at the industry as well as the state level.
 ICAO Annex 19 includes the safety management system (SMS) framework and mandates the implementation of an SMS for certain organisations.
 Over the past few years, the FOCA has compiled various documents on this topic and distributed these industrywide.
 To identify blind spots or unfavourable trends FOCA started with informal technical discussions with safety managers from the industry in 2022.
-DETEC maintains its own safety management system for internal flight operations.
-These activities are led by FOCA management personnel.
+These technical discussions were continued in 2024.